How to Make Beautiful Puff Pastry Apple Roses

 Beautiful golden-brown puff pastry strawberry almond apple roses dusted with powdered sugar, elegantly displayed on a striped plate with dried lavanda flowers in the backfround.

-Usually two-three days but you can make them 3 months ahead and freeze them once they are thoroughly cooled.
+Usually two-three days, but you can make them 3 months ahead and freeze them once they are thoroughly cooled.
 To reheat them, place the frozen apple roses back on a muffin tin and place them in a preheated oven at 180°c for 10 minutes until heated.

-Slicing the apples thinly is crucial because it allows the slices to be pliable enough to roll up the rose easily without it breaking I would say the ideal thickness for slicing the apples is around 1/16 to 1/8 inch (1.5 to 3 mm).
+Slicing the apples thinly is crucial because it allows the slices to be pliable enough to roll up the rose easily without breaking.
+I would say the ideal thickness for slicing the apples is around 1/16 to 1/8 inch (1.5 to 3 mm).
 If you have a mandoline slicer, great as it can help you achieve uniform thickness in your apple slices.
 This ensures that all the slices will cook evenly.

 Can I freeze the unbaked apple roses and bake them later?

 Yes, you can freeze unbaked apple roses for later use.
-After assembling the roses, place them on a baking sheet lined with parchment paper, make sure they are not touching, freeze them until solid, then transfer them to an airtight container or freezer bag.
+After assembling the roses, place them on a baking sheet lined with parchment paper.
+Make sure they are not touching, freeze them until solid, then transfer them to an airtight container or freezer bag.
 When ready to bake, simply add a few minutes to the baking time.

 How do I stop puff pastry from shrinking?

-Chill the pastry for ten minutes before baking and avoid stretching it while rolling to prevent shrinking.
+Chill the pastry for ten minutes before baking, and avoid stretching it while rolling to prevent shrinking.

 If a microwave isn’t available, you can steam or sauté the apple slices in a small amount of coconut oil, water, or vegan butter over medium heat.
 Cook them until they become flexible but not soft.
 Alternatively, you can add the apple slices to a pot of boiling water with a squirt of lemon juice and cook them for about 1 minute.
 DO NOT OVERCOOK, it will make the puff pastry soggy.